 Steve believes that the key to reducing food insecurity and waste lies in being more efficient in redistributing surpluses within our community.
 Sharing Produce Good’s vision and passion for building a sustainable upcycling process led him to become a volunteer in 2018.
 Throughout his career as a financial services executive, Steve primarily developed and managed sponsor relationships.

-Claire geeks out a little over data and statistics but with two underlying drivers: maximizing resources and really understanding root causes to find long-term solutions to problems. has spent the majority of her career in the receivables industry and is passionate about community, volunteering, and the outdoors.
+Claire geeks out a little over data and statistics but with two underlying drivers: maximizing resources and really understanding root causes to find long-term solutions to problems.
+She has spent the majority of her career in the receivables industry and is passionate about community, volunteering, and the outdoors.
 Most of her days are spent cavorting with her amazing husband Michael and her 2 untiring, high-spirited children, Carter and Adeline.
 Claire joined the ProduceGood’s Board of Directors in 2020.

 Angela and her family have been volunteering with ProduceGood since they moved to San Diego in 2017.
 Angela is passionate about engaging with the local community and the environment, which she does through ProduceGood, organizing local shore dives, and beach clean-ups.
 She is currently leading strategy, business development, and the private label business for Integra LifeSciences, and is a local angel investor with Tech Coast Angels.

 Navjyot (Navi) S. Parmar